-Unfortunately the British Weather wasn’t on our side which doesn’t help when one of the main things to do in Cornwall is to explore the beaches so I took to my Marco Polo Devon & Cornwall Guide to help me pick where to visit and what to do.
-Thanks to the rain holding off for one day, we did have a really good day exploring a few different towns and beaches in East Cornwall which turned into a pretty perfect day.
+I took to my Marco Polo Devon & Cornwall Guide to help me pick where to visit in Padshow and what to do in Padstow.
+Thanks to the rain holding off for one day, we did have a really good day exploring a few different towns and beaches in East Cornwall which turned into a pretty perfect day!

 Padstow is Cornwall’s centre for exceptional fish cuisine and it shows this by being home Rick Stein’s The Seafood Restaurant which according to my Marco Polo Guide is probably the best restaurant in England as far as fish and seafood are concerned.
 Also Stein’s Fish & Chips – a cheaper version of Stein’s fine cuisine, and I can confirm that the prices here are much more relative to a normal Fish & Chip shop but they are meant to be some of the best still.

-In regards to parking, if you are visiting in the Summer I would recommend not trying to park in the town centre as it get’s far too busy.
-As you approach Padstow there is a purpose built car park called Link Road Car Park charging £2.00 for 1-2 hours and £3.90 for 3-4 hours, however when I visited we saw signs for a £3.00 car park just before this car park, it’s just a field and the owner is taking the money but if you plan to be in Padstow for more than 2 hours it is worth parking a bit further out and walking into Padstow as it’s £3.00 for a whole day.
+As you approach Padstow there is a purpose-built car park called Link Road Car Park charging £2.00 for 1-2 hours and £3.90 for 3-4 hours, however, when I visited we saw signs for a £3.00 car park just before this car park, it’s just a field and the owner is taking the money but if you plan to be in Padstow for more than 2 hours it is worth parking a bit further out and walking into Padstow as it’s £3.00 for a whole day.

 After you have spent a few hours in Padstow I recommend making your next stop Tintagel.
 I hadn’t heard of Tintagel before reading through my Marco Polo Devon & Cornwall Guide but it turns out it’s very much on the tourist trail.

-If you need to hire a car for your trip to Cornwall.
-I’d recommend looking into Rental Cars as they compare prices of all the big hire companies to get you the best price and car for your trip!
+You’ll need a car in Cornwall!
+If you need to hire a car for your trip I’d recommend looking into Rental Cars as they compare prices of all the big hire companies to get you the best price and car for your trip!
 Have a look here.

 We drove from Padstow to Tintagel via Wadebridge and Camelford before taking the narrow Country Roads out to the Coastline.